scala/scala3/docs/docs/reference/metaprogramming/erased-terms.md

     // m.turnedOff
     //            ^
-    //            State is must be On
+    //            State must be On

     // m.turnedOn.turnedOn
     //                    ^
-    //                    State is must be Off
+    //                    State must be Off
   }
 }
 ```